Apolipoprotein B: Regulation

-Editing of ApoB mRNA in humans is tissue regulated, with ApoB48 being the main ApoB protein of the small intestine in humans.
-It occurs in lesser amounts in the colon, kidney and stomach along with the non edited version.
+Editing of ApoB mRNA in humans is tissue-regulated, with ApoB48 being the main ApoB protein of the small intestine in humans.
+It occurs in lesser amounts in the colon, kidney, and stomach, along with the non-edited version.

-Editing is also developmentally regulated with the non edited version only being translated early in development but the edited form increases during development in the tissues where editing can occur.
+Editing is also developmentally regulated, with the non-edited version only being translated early in development, but the edited form increases during development in the tissues where editing can occur.

-Editing levels of ApoB mRNA have been shown to vary in response to changes in diet. exposure to alcohol and hormone levels.
+Editing levels of ApoB mRNA have been shown to vary in response to changes in diet, exposure to alcohol and hormone levels.

 Conservation

-ApoB mRNA editing also occurs in mice, and rats.
+ApoB mRNA editing also occurs in mice and rats.
 In contrast to humans editing occurs in liver in mice and rats up to a frequency of 65%.
 It has not been observed in birds or lesser species.

 Consequences

 Structure

-Editing results in a codon change creating an in-frame stop codon leading to translation of a truncated protein, ApoB48.
-This stop codon results in the translation of a protein that lacks the carboxyl terminus which contains the protein's LDLR binding domain.
-The full protein ApoB100 which has nearly 4500 amino acids is present in VLDL and LDL.
+Editing results in a codon change creating an in-frame stop codon, leading to translation of a truncated protein, ApoB48.
+This stop codon results in the translation of a protein that lacks the carboxyl terminus, which contains the protein's LDLR binding domain.
+The full protein ApoB100, which has nearly 4500 amino acids, is present in VLDL and LDL.
 Since many parts of ApoB100 are in an amphipathic condition, the structure of some of its domains is dependent on underlying lipid conditions.
-However, it is known to have the same overall folding in LDL having five main domains.
+However, it is known to have the same overall folding as LDL, having five main domains.
 Recently the first structure of LDL at human body temperature in native condition has been found using cryo-electron microscopy at a resolution of 16 Angstrom.
-The overall folding of ApoB-100 has been confirmed and some heterogeneity in the local structure of its domains have been mapped.
+The overall folding of ApoB-100 has been confirmed, and some heterogeneity in the local structure of its domains has been mapped.

 Function

 Editing is restricted to those transcripts expressed in the small intestine.
 This shorter version of the protein has a function specific to the small intestine.
-The main function of the full length liver expressed ApoB100 is as a ligand for activation of the LDL-R. However, editing results in a protein lacking this LDL-R binding region of the protein.
-This alters the function of the protein and the shorter ApoB48 protein as specific functions relative to the small intestine.
+The main function of the full-length liver expressed ApoB100 is as a ligand for activation of the LDL-R. However, editing results in a protein lacking this LDL-R binding region of the protein.
+This alters the function of the protein and the shorter ApoB48 protein, as specific functions relative to the small intestine.